John W. Hedrick House

-John W. Hedrick House is historic home located at Middletown, Henry County, Indiana.
+John W. Hedrick House is historic home located at Middletown, Indiana.
 It was built in 1899, and is a 2 1/2-story, Queen Anne style frame dwelling.
 It sits on a stone foundation and has a multi-gable / hipped roof.
 It features a three-story, round corner tower with a conical roof and wraparound porch with Doric order columns.

 It was added to the National Register of Historic Places in 1984.